kubabuda/ecat_servo/docs/003-lan9252-board-tests.md

 ![lan9252spi_rev1_stm32f4disco](img/lan9252spi_rev1_stm32f4disco.jpg "LAN9252 SPI rev 1 with STM32F4 Discovery")

-Now it is working too

-[TODO] link project
+It is working too.
+But STMBL is using StdPeriph drivers.
+Time to ditch Arduino code and [port SOES to SPL](https://github.com/kubabuda/ecat_servo/blob/master/examples/EasyCAT_SPL)

 ## Known issues

 - Problem with OUT port.
 It is treated as network termination, following EtherCAT devices connected there are not detected by master.
 - Proper separation of chassis ground from device ground with clearance will be needed beyond lab bench stage.
-- All components should be on single side.
+- All components should be on single side to simplify PCBA.
 - Few silkscreens were messed up.
 - ESC chip in TQFP housing would be easier to hand solder.
 - So far EEPROM replacing was never needed, even at most messy initial stages.
-EEPROM should be SMD, to shave cost and board size.
+EEPROM should be SMD, to shave BOM cost and board size.
 - Cheaper RJ45 magjack connectors were found (HanRun HR911105A)

 TLDR: dont build this version.
-Yt worked good enough for my use case (single node development), but if you think of using it for anything practical buy EasyCAT PRO or wait for something better.
+It worked good enough for my use case (single node development), but if you think of using it for anything practical buy EasyCAT PRO or wait for something better.

 [Next step: make CoE stack work on new hardware](https://kubabuda.github.io/ecat_servo/004-lan9252-with-coe-stack)